Lucsantosg/CloudLogAnalysis/how-to/manage-logs/configuring_retention_policy.md

 # Configuring the log retention policy
 {: #configuring_retention_policy}

 Use the command **cf logging option** to view and configure the retention policy that defines the maximum number of days that logs are kept in Log Collection.
-By default, logs are kept for 30 days.
+By default, the retention policy is disabled, and logs are kept indefinitely.
 After the retention period has expired, logs are deleted automatically.
-By default, the retention policy is disabled.
 {:shortdesc}

 You can have different retention policies defined in the account.
 You can have a global account policy and individual space policies.
 The retention policy that you set at the account level sets the maximum number of days that you can keep logs.
 If you set a space retention policy for a period of time that is longer than the account level period, the policy that is applied is the last policy that you configure for that space.